reelyactive/barnacles/README.md

 The pageview path is recorded as /id/receiverID where the receiverID would for instance be 001bc50940800001.
 Each wireless device is given a UUID and CID based on its identifier which allows tracking so long as the identifier does not change.

-Note that you'll first need to manually install the universal-analytics package for this service:

-    npm install universal-analytics

 Options
 -------